sunpy/sunkit-instruments/docs/topic_guide/channel_response.rst

 The source spectra has a physical type of photon per unit time per unit wavelength per solid angle per unit density.
 The units are commonly expressed as :math:`\mathrm{photon}\,\mathrm{s}^{-1}\,\mathring{\mathrm{A}}^{-1}\,\mathrm{sr}^{-1}\,\mathrm{cm}^3`.
+As such, it may also be referred to as the *spectral radiance per unit emission measure*.
 The source spectra is specified by the user and can be computed from atomic databases (e.g. CHIANTI).
 This quantity is independent of any instrument properties.

 Wavelength Response
 -------------------